wtho/bulma-css-vars/README.md

 This is an extension and a kind of "sass-pre-post-processor" that tries to be as least intrusive as possible to Bulma, while making arbitrary color changes in the bulma color schemes automated, as easy as possible.

 There is quite some setup and configuration to be done, but once it is setup, it works like a charm.
-Read the sections after **Usage**, to learn why this setup is required.
+Read the section [What is the difficulty](#what-is-the-difficulty-why-this-setup), to learn why this setup is required.

 ## Usage
 ```bash